Primus27/R6-Profile-Switcher/README.md

 ### Version 3.1.0 - Siege process checker
  - Added an event to check whether R6 Siege (process) is running during script execution.
 Script will exit if Siege is running to prevent any issues with profiles not switching correctly.

+### Version 3.1.1 - API error feedback
+ - Correct handling of R6Tabs API error, even when they return a code 200 with missing information
+ - User now informed if profiles could not be resolved

 # Screenshots

 ![](readme_files/demo/main_menu_screenshot.png)